The weak, grey light filtering through the foyer windows hit the figure standing on the stairs.

 "Hi," she said gently.
 "I'm Mari.
 I promise I'm not a squatter.
 I was a T.A. in Justin's psych department."

-Tally blinked.
-"You brought a TA?
-Mom is going to lose her absolute mind.
+Tally blinked, looking the woman up and down with blistering judgment.
+"You brought a random TA?
+Are you kidding me?
 We don't even let the neighbors in without an RSVP."

 "Mom isn't here, Tally," Justin said, his voice dropping an octave.
 "And neither is Dad.
 And they aren't answering their phones."

-"Because the towers are down!"
-Tally shouted.
+"Because the cell towers are down, genius!"
+Tally shouted, pointing at her dead phone on the counter.
 "You're acting like the world ended because the 5G cut out.
 It's Savannah.
-A light breeze knocks the power out."
+A light breeze knocks the power out here."

-Mari stepped forward.
+Mari stepped forward into the kitchen.
 "The power didn't just go out, Tally.
 We passed a Walmart in Florence.
-The doors were off the hinges, but people weren't taking TVs.
+The automatic doors were off the hinges, but people weren't taking TVs.
 They were just… standing in the aisles.
 Some of them were fighting, but it wasn't over food.
 I saw a man trying to bite the neck of a security guard.
 It wasn't a robbery.
 It was a feeding."

 Tally looked from Mari to Justin.
 They looked like two people who had seen a ghost and were waiting for her to stop pretending she hadn't seen the smoke on the horizon.

-"House rules," Tally said, her voice trembling.
+"House rules," Tally said, her voice trembling despite her best efforts to sound commanding.
 "Don't touch Mom's mugs.
 Don't go in my room.
-And stop talking like we're in a movie.
+And stop talking like we're in a fucking movie.
 It's embarrassing.
 Everything is fine."

-Justin didn't stop.
-He moved with a grim efficiency he'd clearly inherited from their father.
-He made Tally help him fill the bathtubs—an old hurricane trick.
+Justin didn't stop to argue.
+He moved with a grim efficiency he'd clearly inherited from their military father.
+He made Tally help him fill the bathtubs—an old hurricane trick they used when the coast flooded.

 "Why are we doing this?"
-Tally asked, watching the water swirl into the master bath.
-"It's 11:30 in the morning.
+Tally complained, crossing her arms as she watched the water swirl into the master bath.
+"It's barely noon.
 We should be calling the electric company."

-"The city water pressure is already dropping," Justin said, not looking up.
-"If the pumps at the station fail, this is all we have.
+"The city water pressure is already dropping," Justin said, not looking up from the faucet.
+"If the municipal pumps at the station fail, this is all we have.
 Fill the guest tub next."

-Mari helped Tally move the heavy teak porch furniture into the mudroom.
-It felt like a fever dream—moving expensive outdoor chairs into a hallway because her brother was convinced the world was breaking.
-They worked while a backup generator hummed in the backyard—a steady, artificial heartbeat.
+Mari helped Tally move the heavy teak porch furniture into the mudroom to block the secondary doors.
+It felt like a fever dream—moving expensive outdoor chairs into a hallway because her brother was convinced society was collapsing.
+They worked while the heavy standby generator hummed to life in the backyard—a steady, artificial heartbeat keeping the lights on in the house.

-Tally's mind kept drifting back to the school.
-She thought about Kenzie.
-Had Kenzie's mom made it home?
+Tally's mind kept drifting back to the school parking lot.
+The sickening crunch of the laptop under her Audi's tires.
+She thought about Kenzie locking her front door with three clicks.
+Had Kenzie's mom made it home from the ER?
 Was Kenzie sitting in her own dark house, staring at a dead phone?

-At 11:45 AM, the sun was high, casting bright, cruel light across the cul-de-sac.
-It should have been the time of day when the neighborhood was quiet for the "workday" lull, but the air felt heavy.
+At 11:45 AM, the sun was high, casting bright, cruel light across the manicured cul-de-sac.
+It should have been the time of day when the neighborhood was quiet for the workday lull, but the air outside felt incredibly heavy.

 "See?"
-Tally said, standing at the living room window.
+Tally said, standing at the living room window, pulling back the sheer curtain.
 "It's a beautiful day.
-Everyone is just... laying low."
+Everyone is just laying low."

-Tally looked.
+Tally looked across the street.
 The Hendersons were obsessed with their lawn.
-The house was dark.
-The front door was wide open, swinging back and forth in the light breeze.
+The massive house was entirely dark.
+The front door was wide open, swinging back and forth on its hinges in the light winter breeze.

 "They probably left," Tally whispered.